 Metallica – St Anger

-Still held by many to be the most disappointing metal album of the 21st century (until Lulu came along) due to its serrated edges, bloated songs, lack of guitar solos and a snare drum that sounds like an empty tin of Miniature Heroes.
+Metallica’s eighth album is held by many to be the most disappointing metal album of the 21st century (until Lulu came along) due to its serrated edges, bloated songs, lack of guitar solos and a snare drum that sounds like an empty tin of Miniature Heroes.
 But on the back of the band’s most tumultuous period, awkwardly captured on the Some Kind Of Monster film, the tension, frustration and drama that unfolded behind the scenes courses through St Anger’s veins, rearing its ugly head through every frenzied barrage and guttural riff.
 No, it’ll never be Master Of Puppets II, but over a decade on maybe it’s time for you to reassess this most scorned of albums.

 Architects – The Here And Now

-Such was the drastic departure and disappointment of the successor to the thunderous juggernaut of Hollow Crown, that both fans and band have all but disowned it.
+Such was the drastic departure and disappointment of the successor to the thunderous juggernaut of Hollow Crown, that both fans and Architects themselves have all but disowned it.
 Though lacking the tech metal crunch they’ve now made their own, as a standalone record The Here And Now still possesses merit, from the melodic hardcore bounce of Day In, Day Out and Delete, Rewind to the poignant honesty of An Open Letter To Myself.
 Maybe skip the maligned ballad Heartburn, though?

 Killswitch Engage – Killswitch Engage